 Security, warmth and traditionalism are often associated with beige, brown, and warm mahogany tones, while "warm eucalyptus" even sounds like something you drink when you have a cold and "transformative teal" rhymes with "heal" and sounds a little esoteric to me.

-Some of its colors remotely resemble predictions for the color of the year 2026, others, like deep pink, retro purple and cyan betray DEV's new prompt-based post image generator.
+Some of the cover image's colors remotely resemble predictions for the color of the year 2026, others, like deep pink, retro purple and cyan betray DEV's new prompt-based post image generator.
 The result might be seen as a bold statement against more boring beige and so-called conservatism in politics and pop culture.
 However, neon retro futurism isn't necessarily all bright.
 The New York Times magazine described it as a visual sign of current tech innovations making dystopian visions like "cyberpunk 's high tech low life" become reality (Casey Michael Henry: Why Does So Much New Technology Feel Inspired by Dystopian Sci-Fi Movies?).

-Diversity of Sub-Trends in 2026
+Diversity of Sub-Trends in 2026, 2027 and beyond

 Web designs has long been divided into different sub-trends.
 While designers and dex-UX-oriented indie web developers have explored playful retrofuturism and neobrutalism in recent years, mainstream customer-facing frontends tended more towards a polished high street aesthetics that might have been influenced by AI.
 Developer-oriented mainstream is already more colorful and playful with gradients and a mixture of science-fiction and retro, undermining the promise of a bright new future with an ironic undertone.

-2026 Web Tech and Global Technology Trends
+2026 and 2027 Web Tech and Global Technology Trends

 In 2026, we might see another new JavaScript trend or framework or library, otherwise we won't know we're still alive as frontend developers.
 2026 will surely see new software, acquisistions and rebranded names, as well as updates to long-standing established pillars of the web, like React, PHP, and WordPress.
 None of this is a surprising prediction though.

-Bursting Bubble vs. "Top Technology Trends" 2026
+Bursting Bubble vs. "Top Technology Trends" 2027

 Update: in her Medium article What happens after the hype?
 Lessons from mobile internet’s long road to success in December 2025, former Microsoft, Skype, and Telefonica expert Shomila Malik compared the current AI hype to the late days of feature phones and a vision of the "mobile internet" focusing on features that nobody asked for.
 She questions the AI companies' business model that doesn't scale and predicts an inevitable change that might not necessarily fell like a bursting bubble from a users' perspective.
 However, AI in its current form lacks sustainability and usability and is thus bound to fail as soon as better alternatives will enter the market.